arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ## Overview

-This tutorial will guide you about the Mini PCI Express (Mini PCIe) interface of the Portenta Max Carrier.
+This tutorial will guide you about the **Mini PCI Express (Mini PCIe) interface of the Portenta Max Carrier**.
 We will explore the onboard Mini PCIe slot and show you how to set up and configure this interface using the Portenta X8, ensuring you can fully leverage the capabilities of your device.

-The hands-on part of this tutorial will walk you through performing a speed test with the Arduino Pro 4G Module, a Cat.4 modem mini PCIe card compatible with the Portenta Max Carrier.
+The hands-on part of this tutorial will walk you through performing a speed test with the **Arduino Pro 4G Module**, a Cat.4 modem mini PCIe card compatible with the Portenta Max Carrier.
 This test aims to provide valuable insights into the functionality and efficiency of the Portenta Max Carrier and the Pro 4G Module while demonstrating its combination's practical application and network performance potential.

 ## Goals